Malpractice Liability Treating Suicidal Patients

 One of the foundations of the CAMS framework is having the patient complete portions of the “Suicide Status Form” (SSF) in collaboration with the clinician.
 The SSF is used in every session, assessing suicide risk and carefully documenting the patient’s suicide-focused treatment plan.
 CAMS medical record documentation is collaboratively completed with the patient in the course of each session and can help significantly reduce exposure to malpractice liability.
 In other words, CAMS facilitates the completion of an exhaustive level of medical record documentation pertaining to suicide-focused assessment, treatment planning, and clinical follow-through thereby decreasing exposure to malpractice liability by ensuring competent clinical practice that far exceeds the standard of care.

 GET CAMS TRAINED

 We offer an online training opportunity that specifically addresses malpractice liability when working with suicidal patients and illustrates how the use of CAMS Framework and Suicide Status Form (SSF) can significantly decrease this liability.
-This course has Continuing Education (CE) available sponsored by The American Association of Suicidology (AAS).
+1 CE credit available.

 “The CAMS model and training tools have very quickly helped us to feel more confident and prepared to manage risky patients…I have yet to find a comparable framework that is as accessible to clinicians and yet so robust.”Eric Lewandowski